Technical Report : ContikiMAC vs X-MAC performance analysis: Background

 \item \textbf{Latency reduction} is achieved by inserting a short delay between consecutive strobes to allow the destination neighbour to send a \emph{strobe-ACK}.
 When a strobe-ACK is received, the stream of strobes is interrupted and the data packet is sent immediately. \end{enumerate}

-The broadcast transmission mechanism also relies on a stream of strobes.
+The broadcast transmission mechanism of X-MAC also relies on a stream of strobes.
 The difference with unicast is that strobes contain no destination address : every nearby receiver is concerned.
 Moreover, to allow all the receivers to wake-up, the strobe stream has a duration slightly longer than a wake-up interval.
-No strobe-ACK is sent to acknowledge the reception of strobes.
+No strobe-ACK is sent by receivers to acknowledge the reception of strobes.